phillipmmarlowe/tt06_hsc_tdc_buf_delay/docs/info.md

 clk_c (capture clock), and

-reg (named pg_bypass in the top level module and can be used to bypass a register stage used to synchronize the timing of streamed data)
+reg (named pg_bypass in the top level module and used to bypass a register stage used to synchronize the timing of streamed data)

 Along with 8 output pins: